HighOnKohi/litter-lens/README.md

 ---

-## 📜 License
+## License / Attribution

-This project is developed as part of an academic thesis.
-Usage and distribution rights may vary depending on institutional policies.
+This repository contains work for an academic thesis.
+Check project maintainers or your institution for licensing and distribution permissions.